rcrews/docs-website/runtime/master/howto-governance.md

       Collecting your organization's terms in Atlas helps you build a search index to easily find the data assets you are looking for.

+-column:

+  - title: Configuring and Monitoring Atlas in Cloudera Manager
+    url: atlas-configuring/index.html
+    description: >-
+      Configure Atlas' extractors, monitor status, and access logs using Cloudera Manager.

+  - title: Securing Atlas
+    url: atlas-securing/index.html
+    description: >-
+      Configure Atlas' authentication and authorization through Cloudera Manager and using access policies in Apache Ranger.

+  - title: Migrating Data from Cloudera Navigator to Atlas
+    url: atlas-migrating-from-navigator/index.html
+    description: >-
+      When upgrading from CDH to CDP, you can choose to move your Navigator Data Management metadata into Atlas.

+- column:
 ---

 Apache Atlas provides data governance capabilities for Hadoop.
 Apache